phoebe-project/phoebe-project.org/README.md

 All workshops display the same buttons/format (with the exception of the change between an upcoming/active and an archived workshop).
 If for some reason the needs for these buttons change, the source can be edited in the `WorkshopActive` and `WorkshopArchived` components in [workshop.jsx](./src/workshop.jsx).
 Note that adding new buttons in the header may not work for previous archived versions if those markdown files do not exist - so make sure to either create the markdown files as necessary or to create necessary if-else logic to preserve the old archived versions.

+## Updating/Adding Developer Bios

+Developer bios can be added/updated in the `HelpDevel` component in [help.jsx](./src/help.jsx) and should make use of the `DeveloperInfo` component (see existing entries).

+## Updating/Adding FAQ Entries

+FAQ Entries can be added/updated in the `HelpFAQ` component in [help.jsx](./src/help.jsx).

+## Adding New Pages

+New pages should have their components defined in a reasonably names .jsx file in the [src](./src) directory, with their URLs defined in the `Router` in [App.js](./src/App.js).

 ## Adding a New Entry to the Navigation Bar

 The navigation bar, persistent throughout the site, is defined in [navbar.jsx](./src/navbar.jsx).
-If adding a new entry, look at the format of existing entries, an make sure to test the responsive behavior at different browser widths.
+If adding a new entry, look at the format of existing entries, and make sure to test the responsive behavior at different browser widths.
 It may be necessary to change the visibility of some of the labels at the small and medium browser widths (see other entries for how to hide/shorten labels).

 ## React